dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/predetected-region-element.md

 **Return Value**

 The name of the detection mode used to detect this region element.
+It can be one of the following:

+- "RPM_AUTO"
+- "RPM_GENERAL"
+- "RPM_GENERAL_RGB_CONTRAST"
+- "RPM_GENERAL_GRAY_CONTRAST"
+- "RPM_GENERAL_HSV_CONTRAST"